Vegan Fruit Cake

 🥘 Ingredients

-My healthier vegan fruit cake recipe requires just a few ingredients.
-Here is what I use:
+My healthier vegan fruit cake comes together with just a handful of few key ingredients.
+Here’s what I like to use:

-Whole Wheat Flour: This adds a subtle nuttiness and more whole grains.
-Plain flour will also work if you prefer.
+Whole Wheat Flour: Whole wheat flour adds a subtle nuttiness and a boost of whole grains.

 Preheat Oven, Mix Wet Ingredients: First, I preheat the oven to 325º Fahrenheit.
 In a large bowl, I combine the plant-based milk, vegan butter (or oil), sugar, and chia seed eggs, mixing until smooth.
 While a stand mixer is an option, I find that a simple mixing bowl and whisk do the job just fine.